Jarnomer/TateTLDR/README.md

 ## 📝 General

-Custom AutoLISP command suite designed for daily electrical MEP drafting with MagiCAD.
+Custom AutoLISP command suite designed for daily drafting with MagiCAD.
 All frequently used operations are mapped to short keyboard shortcuts organized by keyboard row, eliminating the need for menus, ribbons, or toolbars.

-The suite auto-detects drawing type (floor plan, switchboard schematic, or circuit diagram) and routes MagiCAD commands accordingly.
-Shared utilities handle state guards for system variables, UCS, layers, and error recovery.
+Current focus is in electrical design work but other disciplines are planned in future.

 ## 🛠️ Installation